iSam24/gas-detector-data-collection/README.md

 # MLX90640 Multi-Sensor Gas Detection System

-A comprehensive system for detecting and classifying gas emissions using thermal imaging and gas sensors.
+Sensor fusion system for detecting and classifying gas emissions using thermal imaging and gas sensors.
 This project combines IR thermal data from the MLX90640 sensor with gas concentration measurements to train a machine learning model capable of distinguishing between normal air, aerosol, flame, and breath conditions.

 ## Project Overview